-Happy New Year!
-Savers may not see improvements in interest rates in 2012, but there is one improvement we will likely see.
+Savers may not see improvements in interest rates in 2013, but there is one improvement we will likely see.
 That is fewer bank failures.
 Bank failures are trending down.
-The year 2011 ended with 92 bank closures.
-That's a big decline in the number that failed in 2010 when 157 banks failed.
-It's the first year since the financial crisis began in 2008 when the number of bank failures declined.
+The year 2012 ended with 51 bank closures.
+That's a big decline in the number that failed in 2011 when 92 banks failed.
+It's the second straight year of declining bank failures.
 It's a sign that economic normalcy is returning which will eventually lead to higher deposit rates.
 The summary below shows the number of bank closures per year since 2005.
 It's hard to believe that bank failures were so rare between 2005 and 2007.

 - 2005: 0